means19/agv-firmware/AGV_1/README.md

   - The firmware forces AGV_STATE_STOP and calls Motor_Stop().
 - When obstacle clears:
   - Error LED is cleared.
+ - When obstacle clears the firmware will automatically resume the previously requested motion when appropriate:
+    - If the last command was `CMD_FORWARD`, `CMD_LEFT` or `CMD_RIGHT`, the AGV transitions back to `AGV_STATE_FOLLOW_LINE`.
-  - If the last command is CMD_FORWARD, the AGV resumes AGV_STATE_FOLLOW_LINE.
+    - If the last command was `CMD_ROTATE`, the AGV transitions back to `AGV_STATE_ROTATE`.
+ - Note: safety handling still executes locally on the STM32.
+If you need backend visibility, add an explicit MQTT/uart notification from the ESP32.
 - PID loop remains active because AGV_Update() is always called.

 ## 7. Communication